Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions: Proof of Theorem

+The proof follows the same lines as the ones exposed in \cite{roman2021}.
 The idea of the proof is to decompose the operator $\mathcal{A}$ defined in \eqref{def_A} into a maximal monotone part and a remaining part.
 We should be able to cancel the remaining part with a bijective change of variable.
-Finally, we conclude using the following theorem. \begin{thm}[{Hille-Yosida \cite[Theorem~7.4 on p.
-185]{brezis2010functional}}] Let $\mathcal{A}$ be a maximal operator on the Hilbert space $H$ then for every $X_0\in \mathcal{D} \big( \mathcal{A}\big)$ there exists a unique solution $X$ to the following abstract problem \begin{subnumcases}{ } \frac{dX}{dt}(t)+\mathcal{A}X(t)=0, \\ X(0)=X_0. \end{subnumcases} with
+Finally, we conclude using the following theorem. \begin{theorem}[{Hille-Yosida \cite[Theorem~7.4 ]{brezis2010functional}}] Let $\mathcal{A}$ be a maximal operator on the Hilbert space $H$ then for every $X_0\in \mathcal{D} \big( \mathcal{A}\big)$ there exists a unique solution $X$ to the following abstract problem. \begin{subnumcases}{ } \frac{dX}{dt}(t)+\mathcal{A}X(t)=0, \\ X(0)=X_0. \end{subnumcases} with